Does Fluoride During Pregnancy Affect Child’s IQ?

 Recommendations

-• Sealants: Dental sealants are a protective coating that can be applied to the surface of teeth to prevent cavities.
+• Sealants: Dental sealants provide a protective coating on teeth surfaces, helping to prevent cavities.

-• Diet and Nutrition: Eating a healthy diet and avoiding sugary or acidic foods and beverages can help to maintain dental health and prevent cavities.
+• Diet and Nutrition: Maintaining a healthy diet and limiting sugary or acidic foods and drinks are key to preserving dental health and preventing cavities.

 Communicating With Your Healthcare Provider About Fluoride Use